Bell Museum of Natural History: History

 "...as an act to provide for a geological and natural history survey of the state.
 And in turn, that natural history and geological specimens be prepared, and a museum be established at the University.".

 The museum was established by a state legislative mandate in 1872 to collect, preserve, prepare, display, and interpret Minnesota's diverse animal and plant life for scholarly research, teaching, public appreciation, enrichment, and enjoyment.
 Its governance belongs, by state legislative designation, to the University of Minnesota.

 The museum was first located in a single room in a building on the University of Minnesota's Minneapolis campus.
 The museum was reorganized by physician and ornithologist Thomas Sadler Roberts with the help of his friend James Ford Bell, who covered half the cost ($150,000) for a new building to house nature dioramas.
-Bell wanted the university to add a diorama of gray wolves in their natural environment, in order promote their conservation, since the state paid hunters a bounty for killing wolves in the 1930s.
+Bell wanted the university to add a diorama of gray wolves in their natural environment, in order to promote their conservation, since the state paid hunters a bounty for killing wolves in the 1930s.
 The remaining funds were raised through donations and federal government funding, and the James Ford Bell Museum of Natural History opened in 1940 at University Avenue and Church Street.
 The building was expanded in the 1960s and 1970s, but by the 1980s the building was suffering from leaks, cracks, mold and water damage, which threatened the collections and the dioramas.